Longitudinal Analysis of Mask and No-Mask on Child Face Recognition

 \section{Introduction}

-It is estimated that COVID-19 will last many years.
-Two major guidelines by US Centers for Disease Control and Prevention are contactless gathering and wearing face mask.
-Such guidelines seriously impact performance and security of face recognition systems \cite{CDC}.
-In fact, US National Institute of Standards and Technology (NIST) has published a specific study on the effect of synthetic face masks on various pre- and post-COVID-19 commercial face verification algorithms.
-The study concluded that post-pandemic algorithms attained significant accuracy on compared to pre-pandemic algorithms \cite{NIST6A,NIST6B}.
-Also, the US Department of Homeland Security Science and Technology Directorate concluded that commercial face recognition systems' performances decline in the presence of face masks \cite{DHS}.

 Nowadays, face recognition systems under face mask is getting much more momentum.
-For instance, the work in \cite{Damer2021} evaluated verification performance on both real and synthetic masks.
-It was later extended in \cite{Damer2021Second} to analyze the human experts and automatic recognition systems on unmasked, real masked, and synthetic mask on adult dataset.
-While, Mishra et al. \cite{Mishra2021} highlighted the challenges of unconstrained masked face identification in the Indian context.
-The 2021 masked face recognition competitions \cite{boutros2021mfr} showed that top-performing solutions used variation of the ArcFace loss \cite{arcface2018}.
+For instance, the work in \cite{Damer2020,NIST6B} evaluated verification performance on both real and synthetic masks.
+It was later extended in \cite{Damer2021} to analyze the human experts and automatic recognition systems on unmasked, real masked, and synthetic mask on adult dataset.

 Besides face mask, face aging is also a vital co-variate that negatively affect automated face recognition systems, especially for child subjects.
-For example, Deb et al. \cite{Deb2018} fused COTS and FaceNet scores, and attained $80.56\%$ and $53.33\%$ verification accuracy, respectively, for a time lapse of $1$ and $3$ years between enrollment and probe images for subjects of age $[2{-}18]$ years old.
-Likewise, $77.86\%$ Rank-1 identification performance was achieved after $1$ year of elapse time.
-The work in \cite{Srinivas2019} investigated five top performing COTS matchers, two government matchers and one open-source face recognition system on Wild Child Celebrity \cite{Srinivas2019} and LFW \cite{LFWTech} datasets, and obtained maximum of $78.20\%$ and $85.2\%$, respectively, verification and Rank-1 identification accuracy.
+For example, Deb et al. \cite{Deb2018} fused COTS and FaceNet~\cite{facenet} scores, and attained $80.56\%$ and $53.33\%$ verification accuracy, respectively, for a time lapse of $1$ and $3$ years between enrollment and probe images for subjects of age $[2{-}18]$ years old.
+The work in \cite{Srinivas2019} investigated five top performing COTS matchers, two government matchers and one open-source face recognition system on Wild Child Celebrity and LFW~\cite{LFWTech} datasets, and obtained maximum of $78.20\%$ and $85.2\%$, respectively, verification and Rank-1 identification accuracy.
 The study also showed each algorithm's negative bias towards children compared to adult face samples.